Climate and buildings affect one another.

 The built environment is a significant contributor to greenhouse gas emissions (GHGs), which add to climate change.
 Numerous certification standards for green buildings were initiated worldwide as part of climate change mitigation efforts to reduce this impact.

-It would be safe to say that mitigation efforts will not eliminate climate change, at least not in the foreseeable future.
+It would be safe to say that although necessary, mitigation efforts will not eliminate climate change, at least not in the foreseeable future.
 Therefore, adaptation is needed to cope with the effects of a changing climate.
 Many aspects of climate change and its associated impact will continue for centuries, even if we eliminate anthropogenic emissions (environmental pollution such as carbon dioxide) of GHGs.
 Therefore, buildings should be designed to adapt and cope with current and future climates.

 Adequately designed buildings provide more comfort and safety for occupants throughout the buildings’ long lifespan.
 A typical lifespan ranges between 50 to 100 plus years, while many houses today are built with a 25 to 40-year lifespan.